MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Weixin Liang, Girmaw Abebe Tadesse, Daniel Ho, Fei-Fei Li, Matei Zaharia, Ce Zhang, James Zou. *Nature Machine Intelligence*
   - Key Word: Trustworthy AI; Data Design; Data Sculpting; Data Strategies; Data Policy.
   - <details><summary>Digest</summary> Automated AI model builders that are publicly available can now achieve top performance in many applications.
 In contrast, the design and sculpting of the data used to develop AI often rely on bespoke manual work, and they critically affect the trustworthiness of the model.
 This Perspective discusses key considerations for each stage of the data-for-AI pipeline—starting from data design to data sculpting (for example, cleaning, valuation and annotation) and data evaluation—to make AI more reliable.

+- DeepMed: Semiparametric Causal Mediation Analysis with Debiased Deep Learning. [[paper]](https://arxiv.org/abs/2210.04389)
+  - Siqi Xu, Lin Liu, Zhonghua Liu. *NeurIPS 2022*
+  - Key Word: Causal Mediation Analysis; Fairness.
+  - <details><summary>Digest</summary> Causal mediation analysis can unpack the black box of causality and is therefore a powerful tool for disentangling causal pathways in biomedical and social sciences, and also for evaluating machine learning fairness.
+To reduce bias for estimating Natural Direct and Indirect Effects in mediation analysis, we propose a new method called DeepMed that uses deep neural networks (DNNs) to cross-fit the infinite-dimensional nuisance functions in the efficient influence functions.

 - FedMT: Federated Learning with Mixed-type Labels. [[paper]](https://arxiv.org/abs/2210.02042)
   - Qiong Zhang, Aline Talhouk, Gang Niu, Xiaoxiao Li.